Elder Financial Abuse and Undue Influence

 Honoring Caregivers This Holiday Season

 Family Caregivers are all unique individuals.
 Some caregivers live with the person they care for 24 hours a day, seven days a week.
 Other caregivers provide supportive care.
 The individual whose care they manage may live in their own home or a facility and require assistance from family members.
 These caretakers are frequently still employed and may have children at home.
 They are popularly known as the Sandwich Generation.
-Regardless of the sort of family caregiver you are, your…
+Regardless of the type of family caregiver you are, your…

 Continue ReadingHonoring Caregivers This Holiday Season